 He dealt the hardest blow to caste.
-India's
+India's gave a magnificent response to this call.

-Today, when many decades have rolled by since their exit from the arena is of this world, we cannot hear the name of the one without remembering the other.
+Today, when many decades have rolled by since their exit from the arena of this world, we cannot hear the name of the one without remembering the other.
 Yet, at the time of their first meeting, what a contrast did they present!
-Whoever could have thought! that Narendra, the brilliant graduate of Calcutta University and a man of penetrating intellect, was to be the chief disciple of the is 'mad' Paramahamsa-unlettered and merged in the thought of God?
-But that graduate of calcuta graduate of calcuta graduate of calcuta is 'mad' Paramahamsa-unlettered and merged in the thought of God?
+Whoever could have thought! that Narendra, the brilliant graduate of Calcutta University and a man of penetrating intellect, was to be the chief disciple of the 'mad' Paramahamsa-unlettered and merged in the thought of God?
+But that was to be.